-"less embarrassing and less onerous than six months in jail." $Id.^{12}$ The Court considered the license suspension and concluded it was not "that significant" as a Sixth Amendment matter, in part because the record was unclear as to whether the suspension would be concurrent with the six-month incarceration, in which case it would be "irrelevant," and because a restricted license could be obtained after forty-five days. $Id. \& n.9.^{13}$ The Court dismissed the mandatory alcohol abuse education course as a "de minimis" requirement.
+"less embarrassing and less onerous than six months in jail."
+Id.
+The Court considered the license suspension and concluded it was not "that significant" as a Sixth Amendment matter, in part because the record was unclear as to whether the suspension would be concurrent with the six-month incarceration, in which case it would be "irrelevant," and because a restricted license could be obtained after forty-five days.
+Id. & n.9.
+The Court dismissed the mandatory alcohol abuse education course as a "de minimis" requirement.
 Id. at n.9.
 After taking into account all of the possible maximum statutory penalties that could be applied to the defendant, the Court concluded that "[v]iewed together, the statutory penalties are not so severe that DUI must be deemed a 'serious' offense for purposes of the Sixth Amendment."
 Id. at 545.
 The Court applied a Blanton analysis one other time, in United States v.
-Nachtigal, another case that involved operating a motor penalties may state a constitutional claim because of the absence of a jury trial in a prior DUI prosecution."
-Blanton, 489 U.S. at 545 & n.12.
+Nachtigal, another case that involved operating a motor vehicle while intoxicated.
+507 U.S. 1, 2 (1993).
+The possibility of a five-year

-Even so, the Court noted that it was "hampered" in its review of the clothing requirement because the record did not contain a description of the clothing or details "as to where and when it must be worn," seemingly reserving the possibility that a fuller record that showed a highly embarrassing or onerous requirement could yield a different outcome.
+&lt;sup>12 Even so, the Court noted that it was "hampered" in its review of the clothing requirement because the record did not contain a description of the clothing or details "as to where and when it must be worn," seemingly reserving the possibility that a fuller record that showed a highly embarrassing or onerous requirement could yield a different outcome.
 Blanton, 489 U.S. at 545 n.10.

-A longer license suspension has been held to tip an otherwise presumed petty DWI offense into the serious offense category.
+&lt;sup>13 A longer license suspension has been held to tip an otherwise presumed petty DWI offense into the serious offense category.
 Richter v.
 Fairbanks, 903 F.2d 1202, 1204 (8th Cir.
-1990) (holding that "15-year license revocation, considered together with the maximum six month prison term, is a severe enough (continued . . .)
+1990) (holding that "15-year license revocation, considered together with the maximum six month prison term, is a severe enough penalty to indicate that the Nebraska legislature considers third-offense DWI a serious crime").

-vehicle while intoxicated.
-507 U.S. 1, 2 (1993).
-The possibility of a five-year probation and \$5,000 fine did not convert the presumptively petty offense to a serious one for jury trial purposes, the Court held, because they did not approximate or entail as great a loss of liberty as the possibility of imprisonment for more than six months.
+probation and \$5,000 fine did not convert the presumptively petty offense to a serious one for jury trial purposes, the Court held, because they did not approximate or entail as great a loss of liberty as the possibility of imprisonment for more than six months.
 Id. at 5.